sharispe/sm-tools-evaluation/README.md

 We propose:

-1. Context specific evaluations.
+1. Domain-specific evaluations.
 Numerous library and tools have been developed for domain-specific use cases (e.g. ontologies).
 Considering specific domain of use, we compare the tools in terms of performance and regarding other criteria such as dependencies, difficulty to use...

  * Molecular Biology and Biomedicine